Cyb10101/notes/System/Linux/VPN.md

 Then install Cyberghost.

-@todo 2019-02-04 Cyberghost cannot be installed:
+@todo 2019-02-04 Cyberghost can not be installed:

 ```bash
 # Also run in the Cyberghost installation script: